emcwhirter-usgs/geomag-algorithms/docs/KUSGS_usage.md

     acceptable statistical limits.
  2. Create daily SR-curves for every day in the selected data window.
  3. Subtract the SR-curve to find the K variation of the data.
- 4. Translate the K variation on a 0 to 9 scale.
+ 4. Translate the K variation to a 0 to 9 scale.

 > Subset of USGS data used for testing in 2010 included:
 > CMO 1992; FRD 1985-1994,1997; GUA 1992-1994; SJG 1992-1994; TUC 1992-1993